Formality properties of finitely generated groups and Lie algebras: Filtered-formality and -formality

 An equivalent formulation of Theorem \ref{thm:1-formal} is given by Papadima and Suciu in \cite{Papadima-Suciu09}: A finitely generated group $G$ is $1$-formal over $\k$ if and only if its Malcev Lie algebra $\fm(G;\k)$ is isomorphic to the degree completion of a quadratic Lie algebra, as filtered Lie algebras.
 For instance, if $b_1(G)$ equals $0$ or $1$, then $G$ is $1$-formal.

 Clearly, finitely generated free groups are $1$-formal; indeed, if $F$ is such a group, then $\fm(F;\k)\cong \widehat{\Lie}(H_1(F;\k))$.
-Other well-known examples of $1$-formal groups include fundamental groups of compact K\"ahler manifolds, cf.~Deligne et al.~ \cite{DGMS}, fundamental groups of complements of complex algebraic hypersurfaces, cf.~Kohno \cite{Kohno}, and the pure braid groups of surfaces of genus different from $1$, cf.~Bezrukav\-nikov \cite{Bez} and Hain \cite{Hain97}.
+Other well-known examples of $1$-formal groups include fundamental groups of compact K\"ahler manifolds \cite{DGMS}, fundamental groups of complements of complex algebraic hypersurfaces \cite{Kohno}, and the pure braid groups of surfaces of genus not equal to one \cite{Bez, Hain97}.